 Irregularities and financial corrections are defined and tackled following the rules laid down in article 17 of the IPA II Implementing Regulation.

-The protection of the financial interest of the European Union will strictly follow the provisions of article 51 of the FwA.
+The protection of the financial interest of the European Union will strictly follow the provisions of article 51 of the FWA.
 Any situation as defined in Article 51(5) occurring at any time during the implementation of IPA II assistance or being the result of an audit may lead to the recovery of the funds by the EC from the IPA II beneficiaries.
 The NAO shall recover the Union contribution paid to the IPA II beneficiaries in <Beneficiary xxx> and <Beneficiary yyy> from those who were in any situation defined in Article 51(5) or benefited from it, in accordance with national recovery procedures for public funds.
 The fact that the NAO does not succeed in recovering all or part of the funds shall not prevent the EC from recovering the funds from the IPA II beneficiaries.

 The operating structure of <Beneficiary yyy>, whenever irregularities or fraud are detected in the transactions of a beneficiary established in its territory, is responsible for reporting to the EC and, at the same time, informing the joint management structure of <Beneficiary xxx>.